 An efficient nuclear reactor needs to sustain the chain reaction but should not allow the fission reactions to take place too rapidly.
 For this reason, nuclear power plants have control rods containing substances such as cadmium or boron, which are efficient neutron absorbers.
 At the first sign of trouble, these control rods are inserted between the fuel rods, absorbing the neutrons that would have passed from one fuel rod to another and preventing them from causing more fission reactions.
-The deployment of the control rods stops the chain reaction.
+The deployment of the control rods stops the chain reaction and stops the production of heat.